lengfeld/subpatch/website/exp/design.md

 * [+] A single file avoids a search in all sub directories.
 Can be expensive for big projects.

+TODO: Update this DD. subpatch has `.subproject` files now that are seperate from the subpatch config file.

 **DD4**: Published as a standalone and single python script

 TODO add [+] points here